Lecturize/Laravel-Taxonomies/README.md

 $ php artisan vendor:publish --provider="Lecturize\Taxonomies\TaxonomiesServiceProvider"
 ```

-This will create a `config/sluggable.php`, a `config/lecturize.php` and a migration file, that you'll have to run like so:
+This will publish a `config/sluggable.php`, a `config/lecturize.php` and some migration files, that you'll have to run:

 ```bash
 $ php artisan migrate
 ```

+For migrations to be properly published ensure that you have added the directory `database/migrations` to the classmap in your projects `composer.json`.

 ## Usage